 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 MRI scans are used to check for any tumors in nearby soft tissue.

 Positron emission tomography (PET) scan .
 A PET scan is a way to create picture of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 Integrated PET-CT scan .
-This scanning method collects images from both CT and PET scans at the same time, and then combines the images.
-This technique helps the doctor look at both the structure and how energy is used by the tumor and normal tissue.
+This scanning method collects images from both a CT and a PET scan at the same time and then combines the images.
+This technique helps the doctor look at both the structure and how energy is used by the tumor and healthy tissue.
 This information can help doctors plan treatment and determine the benefits of different treatments.